LaurenzV/krilla/src/validation/PDF_A2.md

 6.2.11.7.2:
 - krilla always includes a `ToUnicode` mapping. 🟢
-- For levels U and A, krilla checks that all glyphs have a codepoint mapping that does not conain 0x0, 0xFEFF or 0xFFFE. 🟢
+- For levels U and A, krilla checks that all glyphs have a codepoint mapping that does not contain 0x0, 0xFEFF or 0xFFFE. 🟢

 # Level A